Frequently Asked Questions

 How does it work?

 In a nutshell: we learn about you, choose investments for you, and then — with your contributions — build the portfolio on your behalf, showing you the results in an intelligent, straightforward manner.
-For a more thorough description visit how it works or read about how we invest.
+For a more thorough description visit why nutmeg or read about how we invest.

 Is there a minimum investment?